-The Balance Sheet shows the assets and liabilities of the Council as a whole at 31 March 2014.
+The Balance Sheet shows the assets and liabilities of the Council as a whole at 31 March 2015.

 There are a number of detailed notes.
-These include details of capital expenditure of the Council on fixed assets such as land and buildings as distinguished from revenue expenditure or running costs.
-During 2013/14, the Council invested £1.830m from its capital resources, analysed as follows:
+These include details of capital expenditure of the Council on fixed assets such as land and buildings; as distinguished from revenue expenditure or running costs.
+During 2014/15, the Council invested £5.230m from its capital resources, analysed as follows:

-2013/14
+2014/15

 £000

-New assets being constructed 29
+New assets being constructed 100

-Purchase of vehicles and IT equipment 342
+Purchase of vehicles and IT equipment 2,772

-Providing grants and assistance 825
+Providing grants and assistance 1,041

-Statutory and Landlord Functions 634
+Statutory and Landlord Functions 1,317

-Total 1,830
+Total 5,230

-This compares to £4.1m spent in 2012/13.
+This compares to £1.8m spent in 2013/14.

-In 2008/09 the method of accounting for certain elements traditionally accounted for as Capital Expenditure changed.
+Back in 2008/09 the method of accounting for certain elements traditionally accounted for as Capital Expenditure changed.
 Expenditure incurred on items, which includes disabled facilities grants and affordable housing, is now shown in the accounts as Revenue Expenditure Funded from Capital under Statute.
 It was previously known as deferred charges.

 The legislation still allows the expenditure to be funded from capital resources such as capital receipts.
-However, the expenditure must be accounted for within the Cost of services of the Comprehensive Income and Expenditure Statement together with any grants received to offset expenditure.
+However, the expenditure must be accounted for within the cost of services of the Comprehensive Income and Expenditure Statement together with any grants received to offset expenditure.
 The difference between expenditure and grant received is reversed out through the Movement in Reserves Statement in order that there is no impact on Council Tax.
 The reversal reflects the fact that the expenditure has already been funded from capital resources and a corresponding entry is made to the Capital Adjustment Account to reflect this.